agilecrm/widget-api-html/README.md

       7. agile_crm_update_contact_properties(propertiesArray)
       8. agile_crm_delete_contact_property_by_subtype(propertyName, subtype, value)

 **IV.
-COMPANY PROPERTY:** These functions have access to and are used to modify the properties of the company on which the widget is loaded.
+COMPANY PROPERTY:** These functions have access to company object and are used to modify the properties of the company on which the widget is loaded.

       1. agile_crm_get_company()
       2. agile_crm_get_company_property(propertyName)